ghc/ghc/testsuite/driver/README.md

         'value'   : 'val',
         'commit'  : 'val', }
         ```
+        (Occasionally slightly different names are used in the source code; 'test' is usually called 'name' in testutil.py, for example)
 * stats_range_fields
     - Exists in testglobals.py.
     - Is a list of tuples of the form `('metric', value, allowed deviation)`